 3. Identify hidden threats and opportunities, and prioritize accordingly

-The next question is, what is the best way to secure the information you need to validate your conclusions about the state of the organization, its people, and customers?
+The next question is, what is the best way to secure the information you need to validate your conclusions about the state of the organization, its people, and its customers?

 You could tap into internal resources or comb through your successor’s notes but candidly, you need unvarnished insights to make decisions you can trust.
 That’s why engaging with a customer and employee experience consultant like Satrix Solutions can be a huge asset as you begin the first 100 days in your new leadership role.